ross-spencer/safetext-json/README.md

-# safetext characters
+# safetext-json

 The characters described in this JSON file are used for steganographic purposes.
-That is, they can be hidden in streams of text and while they remain imperceivable to the human eye, can be used to ecode messages, or some other payload that is otherwise unknown to the user.
+That is, they can be hidden in streams of text and while they remain imperceivable to the human eye, can be used to encode messages, or some other payload that is otherwise unknown to the user.
+Steganographic characters can be used to _obfuscate_ information as well, where something like a zero-width character will create an artificial word boundary affecting string matching.
+Dash alternatives to hyphens might also hide phone numbers or other sensitive numbers that are often encoded using these.

 In the year 2025, being able to identify text streams with this kind of information is as important as ever.